magic(5) - phpMan

 set.
 The same modifier flags can be used as for

 string patterns.
-The modifier flags (if any) must
+The search expression must contain

-suitable for searching larger binary expressions
+for searching larger binary expressions with vari-

 default This is intended to be used with the test x (which